-Built primarily out of legendary spirit wood, and imbued with bands of enchanted metals, the magic flux was built to hone and harness magical energies from miles around.
+Built primarily out of legendary Spirit Wood, and imbued with bands of enchanted metals, the magic flux was built to hone and harness magical energies from miles around.
 Its purpose was to increase the magical potential of the atia, supplying them with all the energies they needed to perform their experiments and spells.
-It was highly successful in going so, and the atia hung it above their greatest city, Allyon, where it hung suspended between two massive pillars for several years and provided the atia with all the energies they could ask for.
+It was highly successful in doing so, and the atia hung it above their greatest city, Allyon, where it remained suspended between two massive pillars for several years and provided the atia with all the energies they could ask for.

 For years, the flux gathered energies, gathering more dark energies within it in ways too subtle for even the atia to see (or perhaps they choose not to see, for the flux provided benefits many could not think to do without).
 One black, stormy night, lightning struck the flux, and unleashed the six chkarth into the world from the turbulent realm of Inferis.